Your Frequently Asked Questions Answered!

-There is always a job to be done, just ask at the Registration Desk, one of the Helpers in the Red and Green Santa hats or one of the main organisers in the High Vis Jackets.
+There is always a job to be done, if you’re unsure please ask at the one of the Helpers in the Red and Green Santa hats.
 They will direct you, but it’s important to remember to be flexible!

 Is there car parking at the venue?

 Unfortunately we can only offer parking at the venue for those drivers that are willing to deliver baskets (as that’s what we need more than anything).

 We will do our best to source additional parking will be available using nearby premises, more details on these will be shared via our Facebook Group nearer the time.

 Yes.
 We have an amazing group of volunteers who provide hot and cold drinks, sandwiches and snacks.
 All profits made from the refreshments goes towards funding the Basket Brigade.
 The prices are very good, so please, please don’t bring food instead support Basket Brigade by buying food & drinks from the Cafe.

 Are lockers provided?

 No. However, we do offer a cloakroom facility, for a £1 donation, as jackets & bags will not be permitted to be left in the main room.

 Basket Brigade UK does not accept responsibility for personal or valuable items.
 These need to be kept with you at all times.

 Can we bring our own iPods or music?